Blocking ads removes funding from us!

 Cameras

-The cameras of the S21 are always one of the biggest points to be advertised in marketing.
+The S21's cameras are always one of the biggest points advertised in marketing.
 The 64 megapixels and the 8K video recordings in particular are praised to the skies.
 But the same applies here as with the Mi 11.
-8K is currently just as much a gimmick as 5G.
-So far there are few devices that can display 8K at all and 8K video material takes up a lot of memory.
-That's a small one for non-expandable memory Proproblem, since everything always has to be stored externally or in the cloud.
+8K is currently just as much of a gimmick as 5G.
+There are currently few devices that can even display 8K and 8K video material takes up a lot of storage.
+This is a small problem with non-expandable storage, as everything always has to be stored externally or in the cloud.

 You also have to be careful with the megapixels.
 Just because the number of megapixels is high doesn't mean the images are better.
 My colleague Yinan has very detailed information on how Google manages to take very good photos with only 12 megapixels explained.